-The New Mexico Human Services Department requires department staff to determine eligibility, to calculate payments and to assure compliance with program requirements for administration of the NMW program.
+The New Mexico Human Services Department requires department staff to determine eligibility, to calculate payments, and to assure compliance with program requirements for administration of the NMW program.

 Work program activities, training and educational services are administered by Service Providers under contract with the Department.
-The department may delegate responsibility or contract for provision of work program services with other public agencies, such as the New Mexico Department of Workforce Solutions or private for-profit or non-profit entities.
+The department may delegate responsibility or contract for provision of work program services with other public agencies, such as the New Mexico Department of Workforce Solutions or with private for-profit or non-profit entities.

-The department also administers a state-funded General Assistance program, as well as Child Support Enforcement, Medicaid, Food Stamp, Refugee Resettlement, Low Income Home Energy Assistance Program (LIHEAP), USDA Commodities, and the Community Services Block Grant programs.
+The department also administers a state-funded General Assistance program for eligible dependent needy children and disabled adults who are not eligible for assistance under a federally matched cash assistance program, as well as Child Support Enforcement, Medicaid, SNAP, Refugee Resettlement, Low Income Home Energy Assistance Program (LIHEAP), USDA Commodities, and the Community Services Block Grant programs.